 Vhi Hospital@Home is an innovative clinical service available to all Vhi Healthcare members.
 It is a consultant-led "hospital in the home" service allowing suitable patients to leave hospital earlier and continue certain treatments in their own home under the care of our nurses and doctors.

-This type of home treatment of various medical conditions has been safely and successfully provided in countries such as the USA and Australia for many years.
-And now we’re proud to give you this option in Ireland too.
+This type of home treatment for various medical conditions has been safely and successfully provided in countries such as the USA and Australia for many years.
+And we’re proud to give you this option in Ireland too.

-Vhi HomeCare will provide you with the necessary medical and nursing care every day in the comfort of your home, 365 days a year.
+Vhi Hospital@Home will provide you with the necessary medical and nursing care you need in the comfort of your home, 365 days a year.

 - Intravenous (IV) Antibiotics

 - Negative Pressure Dressings (NPD)

 - Total Parenteral Nutrition (TPN).